 In this article, I am going to give a brief introduction to Library and IDE in C Programming Language.
-Please read our previous article where we discussed the History of C Programming Language.
+Please read our previous article discussing the History of the C Programming Language.
 Before going to write the first program, we need to understand two things.
 They are as follows.

 - Library of C Language

 After understanding the above two things, we can start the first application development.